Tiya (archaeological site): Gurage stelae

 Tiya is one of nine megalithic pillar sites in the Gurage Zone.
 As of 1997, 118 stelae were reported in the area.
-Along with the stelae in the Hadiya Zone, the structures are identified by local residents as Yegragn Dingay or "Gran's stone", in reference to Imam Ahmad ibn Ibrahim al-Ghazi (Ahmad "Gurey" or "Gran"), ruler of the Adal Sultanate.
+Along with the stelae in the Hadiya Zone, the structures have been identified by local residents as Yegragn Dingay or "Gran's stone", in reference to Ahmad Gran.
+Despite this, they were not made during his lifetime but centuries prior, and were simply attributed to him along with the Oromo due to the similarities in blade shapes.
+Like other Sidamo and Konso stele, historians have theorised they're of Aksumite origin or related through a common regional culture" to & "despite this, they were not made during his lifetime but centuries prior, and were simply attributed to him along with the Oromo due to the similarities in blade shapes.

 The Gurage stelae are of three types: anthropomorphic stelae with human figures, phallic stelae, and stelae of neither anthropomorphic nor phallic type.
 The anthropomorphic and non-anthropomorphic/non-phallic stelae types are flat in shape, being the only stelae of this form in the southern region.
 Most of these stelae, including the 46 ones at Tiya, which are the largest of the bunch, also have distinctive, elaborate decorations.
 Among these designs are swords, plant-like symbols, and a standing human figure with arms akimbo.
 The plant and sword emblems can be found on the same stelae.
-The sword design is reportedly of local "Galla" type, as made by the Oromo.
 In addition, the Tiya rock slabs also often feature a T-shaped symbol.

 The stelae at Tiya and other areas in central Ethiopia are similar to those on the route between Djibouti City and Loyada in Djibouti.
 In the latter area, there are a number of anthropomorphic and phallic stelae, which are associated with graves of rectangular shape flanked by vertical slabs.
 The Djibouti-Loyada stelae are of uncertain age, and some of them are adorned with an analogous T-shaped emblem.